 Dick van Kleinwee

-Sometimes there are people who manage to make their hobby their profession.
-Such a person is Dick van Kleinwee.
+Sometimes there are people who manage to turn their hobby into their profession.
+Dick van Kleinwee is one such person.

-He grew up in a rural environment and played in the polder among the greenery, where his love for nature was born.
-In his work as a plant breeder he creates new plant varieties and in his spare time he dedicates himself as chairman of the Hoorn chapter for garden association Groei & Bloei.
+He grew up in a rural area and played in the polder surrounded by greenery, where his love for nature began.
+In his work as a plant breeder, he creates new plant varieties, and in his spare time, he serves as chairman of the Hoorn branch of the Groei & Bloei gardening association.

 Water-friendly garden

-"Because our house is close to the sidewalk, the front yard was an added challenge.
-We have now created a small strip of frontage garden there.
-Before, it was completely paved and weeds easily shot up between the tiles and the house.
-With that, you trigger use of pesticides.
-And don't think that vinegar can be used without a problem; it turns out to be surprisingly environmentally unfriendly!
-Nice how such a relatively simple facade garden yields so many benefits: beautiful, little work and sustainable!"
+"Because our house is right next to the sidewalk, the front yard was an extra challenge.
+We have now created a small strip of façade garden there.
+Previously, it was completely paved, and weeds easily sprouted between the tiles and the house.
+This triggers the use of pesticides.
+And don't think that vinegar can be used without any problems; it turns out to be surprisingly environmentally unfriendly!
+It's great how such a relatively simple façade garden offers so many advantages: beautiful, low maintenance, and sustainable!"

 Green cools

-Thanks to the green surroundings, Dick's garden is also comfortable on hot days.
-"Cooling was not the goal of our green garden when it was built, but it is now becoming increasingly clear that dealing with the increasing heat is becoming a greater challenge.
-Creating more shade and changing the color or paving helps; wood instead of stone."
+Thanks to the green surroundings, Dick's garden is a pleasant place to be even on hot days.
+"Cooling was not the goal when we designed our green garden, but it is becoming increasingly clear that dealing with the rising temperatures is becoming a greater challenge.
+Creating more shade and adjusting the color or paving helps; wood instead of stone."